mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Programme_Level/Glossary.md

   <dd>The FMAR Hub module used to manage the qualification and verification status of Market Units (SPUs/SPGs) against defined GB flexibility Products.
 It contains the Product Catalogue and Table of Equivalences.</dd>

   <dt>Qualification</dt>
-  <dd>The end-to-end process of ensuring a participant is ready to provide a specific flexibility service.
+  <dd>The end-to-end process of ensuring a counterparty is ready to provide a specific flexibility service.
 It has three key aspects:<br>
     a) Entity Qualification (SPUM): Is the FSP a valid commercial entity(Counterparty) who can be trusted to input correct data about the Assets and Units?<br>
     b) Grid Prequalification (GICM): Is the Market Unit's operation safe for the grid at its location?
 Are the Asset(s) connected to the grid at an appropriate point location such that Service Delivery can be technically supported by the connecting grid and any intermediate grid?<br>
     c) Product Qualification (PSQM): Is the Market Unit technically capable of delivering within the requirements of the specific Product?</dd>